PedroMTQ/UniFuncNet/Workflows/GSMM_Expansion/readme.md

   - `workflow_output` - the expanded networks in `.sif` format, each network has 4 columns, `SOURCE`,`INTERACTION`,`TARGET`, and`EXPANSION`.
 The `SOURCE` and `TARGET` nodes can either be the IDs from the original network or the `internal_id`s from UniFuncNet.
 The `INTERACTION` column describes the type of connection (either `cr` for a `compound->reaction` edge or `rc` for `reaction->compound` edge).
 The `EXPANSION` column marks (1/0) whether the current edge came from the original CarveMe model (`0`), or if it was added during the expansion (`1`). **The network expansion only add edges if they are somehow connected to the original network**.
   - `console.out` - console output
 - The `database` can be used to choose which database you want to collect data from.
 By default, all the databases are used.
-- You can additionally add `-oc` or `----only_connected` when running this workflow.
+- You can additionally add `-oc` or `--only_connected` when running this workflow.
 With `-oc` the resulting `.sif` networks will only contain the additional edges that connect to compounds in the original network.
+- the `path_to_metacyc_ref` is the path to the Metacyc reference database to be used by Mantis.
+You can create it following the instructions [here](https://github.com/PedroMTQ/refdb_generator).
+Keep in mind this requires that the metacyc data is available (see UniFuncNet's readme)